 You can see the fish rising.
 You know exactly where to place your cast.
 The hatch might as well spell out what you should pull out of that fly box as it shouldn’t take much more than beginner’s luck.

-We all know it is never as easy as that and there are millions of things that all count to getting things right and for the fish to take.
-Below are our 10 favorite tips for improving almost any dry fly fishing experience so you can beat beginners’ luck.
+We all know it is never as easy as that and there are millions of things that all count toward getting things right and for the fish to take.
+Below are our 10 favourite tips for improving almost any dry fly fishing experience so you can beat beginners’ luck.

 1: Be Realistic Matching the Hatch

 The blizzard of any hatch guarantees a bonanza for hungry fish.
 Multiple families and species of insects brainlessly compete in countless numbers for your attention.
 Which ones do you put on to match the hatch?
 The best option is to look at taking fish and see if you can spot what type and size of flies they are taking. look in your box for something as close as possible and if you do not get any takes and fish are still rising change fly again and again.

 2: Look for the Big Ones

 Little fish splash with enthusiasm and feed with frenzy.
 Big fish rise with a graceful economy of motion that’s easy to miss.
 When you see the nose smoothly break the surface and then disappear with hardly a ripple on the water, you’ve just spotted a fish worth stalking.

 Big fish get that way thanks to evolutionary levels of caution and speed.
 They really do see you, so keep your angling profile low.
 Sneak up on a huge holding trout from behind and just off to one side.
 Sometimes, you have to crouch to get that dry fly out there.
 Take your time in your approach as often you will only get one cast so make sure it’s going to count. better to take your time and get in a better casting position and angle than rush it.